EDWARD0987/Terraform_Modules_AWS/README.md

-# Teraform module to create VPC
+# Teraform module to create a VPC with private and public subnets

 ## Usage
 ~~~